 Down through the ages, Scottish graveyards or kirkyards have had a variety of uses other than laying our dear departed to rest.
-This includes the following: being used as market places, being used as prisons, wappenschaws, weapons practice, feeding grounds for animals and inspiration for writers such as Charles Dickens and J K Rowling.
-However, our graveyards are also under threat from vandalism, neglect, well meaning but misguided methods of cleaning gravestones and greed.
+This includes the following: being used as market places, being used as prisons, wapinschaw, weapons practice, feeding grounds for animals and inspiration for writers such as Charles Dickens and J K Rowling.
+Who could not help but be inspired by rows of skull and crossbones as well as other macabre carvings?
+However, our graveyards are also under threat from vandalism, neglect, well-meaning but misguided methods of cleaning gravestones and greed.

 My mother was a keen genealogist and as a child, I spent many hours in graveyards as we tried to piece together more links in our family tree.
 I always found graveyards to be peaceful places, where I felt connected to my forebears.
 Sometimes I could feel their presence but not in the sense of demented souls that return to haunt the place where they have lived or died.
 Why would a spirit return to haunt a graveyard?
 After all, graveyards are where we lay to rest their last mortal remains after their spirit has departed.
 Of course, Scotland has more than its fair share of dark history and some atrocities have happened within the hallowed grounds of our churchyards.
 Greyfriars in Edinburgh is a classic example and it is reputed to be one of the most haunted places in the world today.